 Expect Delays – Please Plan Ahead!

-Kalakaua Avenue from Kaiulani Avenue to Kapahulu Avenue will be closed from 3:00 a.m. until 6:20 a.m.
-Beginning at 5:00 a.m., Kalakaua Avenue from the Kalakaua Avenue / Kuhio Avenue split to Kapahulu Avenue will be entirely closed to vehicular traffic.
-Beginning at approximately 6:20 a.m., the mauka lane of Kalakaua Avenue will be opened from the Kalakaua Avenue/Kuhio Avenue split to Kapahulu Avenue with traffic permitted to turn left onto Kapahulu Avenue.
-Two and three makai lanes of Kalakaua Avenue will be closed off from approximately 5:00 a.m. until 9:30 a.m.
-Access to areas makai of Kalakaua Avenue will be permitted intermittently through Kalia and Saratoga Roads with HPD Special Duty assistance from 8:00 a.m. until approximately 9:30 a.m. when it is anticipated Kalakaua Avenue should be opened to normal traffic.
+Kalakaua Avenue from Kaiulani Avenue to Kapahulu Avenue will be closed from 3:00 a.m.
+Beginning at 5:00 a.m., Kalakaua Avenue from the Kalakaua Avenue / Kuhio Avenue split to Kapahulu Avenue will be closed to all vehicular traffic.
+Access to areas makai of Kalakaua Avenue will be permitted intermittently through Kalia / Ena Road with HPD Special Duty assistance from 8:00 a.m. until approximately 9:30 a.m. when Kalakaua Avenue will be re-opened to normal traffic flow.

-Nimitz Highway Traffic east (Diamond Head) bound on Nimitz Highway will be closed at Smith Street from 4:30 a.m. until approximately 9:00 a.m.
-Local traffic only (via special coned access lanes) to the Aloha Tower, HECO Bishop Power Plant, DOT Harbors, US Coast Guard, NCL Cruises, Hawaii Maritime Center and the Foreign Trade Zone at Channel Street will be permitted until approximately 9:00 a.m. when Ala Moana Boulevard should be open to normal traffic.
+Nimitz Highway Traffic east (Diamond Head) bound on Nimitz Highway will be closed at Smith Street from 4:45 a.m. until approximately 8:00 a.m.
+Local traffic only (via special coned access lanes) to the Aloha Tower, HECO Bishop Power Plant, DOT Harbors, US Coast Guard, NCL

 King Street At least two makai lanes from Smith Street to Punchbowl Street will be closed from 4:30 a.m. to 8:00 a.m.
-No parking will be allowed on North / South King Street between Maunakea Street and Bethel Street until after 10:00 a.m.
+No parking will be enforced on North / South King Street between Maunakea Street and Bethel Street until after 10:00 a.m.
 One lane of eastbound traffic will be open during the entire event.
-Residents of Harbor Square and Harbour Court are asked to utilize Alakea Street mauka bound at King Street (egress) and Bishop Street at King Street (ingress) for crossing over the race course prior to 5:50 a.m., and after 7:00 a.m. until King Street is re-opened at approximately 8:00 a.m.
-It is estimated that between 5:50 a.m. and 7:00 a.m. runner density will not permit access across the race course
+Residents of Harbor Square and Harbour Court are asked to utilize Alakea Street mauka bound at King Street (egress) and Bishop Street at King Street (ingress) for crossing over the race course prior to 5:40 a.m., and after 7:00 a.m. until King Street is re-opened at approximately 8:00 a.m.
+It is estimated that between 5:50 a.m. and 7:00 a.m. runner density will not permit access across the race course.

 Monsarrat Avenue and Diamond Head Road from Leahi Avenue to Kahala Avenue.
-The traffic lane normally traffic heading toward Kahala Avenue from Leahi Avenue will be closed from approximately 5:45 a.m. until 10:00 a.m.
+The traffic lane normally heading toward Kahala Avenue from Leahi Avenue will be closed from approximately 5:30 a.m. until 10:00 a.m.
 No Parking – Tow Away zone for the entire stretch of Monsarrat Avenue / Diamond Head Road until Kahala Avenue will be in effect.
 As the flow of runners permit, residents along Monsarrat Avenue / Diamond Head Road who reside on the slopes of Diamond Head will be intermittently permitted, with HPD Special Duty assistance, to crossover the closed lane of Monsarrat Avenue / Diamond Head Road at Kanaina Avenue, Trousseau Street, entrance to Diamond Head Crater Park, 22nd Avenue and Paikau Streets after 8:00 a.m.
-The traffic lane normally heading makai (toward Kapiolani Park) will remain open for the entire duration of the event.
+The Diamond Head Road / Monsarrat Avenue lane normally heading makai (toward Kapiolani Park) will remain open for the entire duration of the event.

 Diamond Head Road (only one lane – mauka lane – heading toward Kapiolani Park) will be closed for the duration of the event until approximately 11:00 a.m.
 Diamond Head Road residents will be able to leave their homes via the makai lane (eastward toward Triangle Park) which will remain open to traffic during the entire duration of the event.
-Residents along Makalei Place will be permitted to cross over the Diamond Head Road after 8:30 a.m. with HPD Special Duty assistance.
+Residents along Makalei Place will be permitted to cross over Diamond Head Road after 8:30 a.m. with HPD Special Duty assistance.
 Residents along Hibiscus Drive / Coconut Avenue / La Pietra Circle will be permitted to leave the area through Poni Moi Road and Paki Avenue toward Monsarrat Avenue.
 Crossover of Paki Avenue to the other areas of Honolulu will not be permitted until approximately 8:30 am, when breaks occur in the runner flow up Monsarrat Avenue.

 Some bus routes will be cancelled and/or detoured.
 Bus riders may call TheBUS at 848-5555 or visit the Oahu Transit Services website (www.thebus.org) for details.

-For race related traffic questions prior to March 8, please email the Honolulu Marathon Office at email@example.com.
-Prior to Saturday, April 8, 12:00 noon, PLEASE DIRECT YOUR TRAFFIC ONLY QUESTIONS TO THE HPD SPECIAL ASSISTANCE CELL PHONE AT 699-0019.
+For race related traffic questions prior to April 7, please email the Honolulu Marathon Office at email@example.com.
+Prior to Saturday, April 8, 12:00 noon, PLEASE DIRECT YOUR TRAFFIC ONLY QUESTIONS to the Hapalua Executive Race Director at 347-3045.